2018 Sulawesi earthquake and tsunami: Mudflows

 Parts of Central Sulawesi had been hit by major mudflows following the earthquake as a result of liquefaction.
 The most affected areas were the Petobo sub-district in southern Palu and the village of Balaroa, just outside the city, both locations some distance from the coast.

 In Petobo, at least 34 Indonesian students from a Bible camp were killed, but it is suspected that many others are dead.
 Most of the district's 744 houses had been destroyed and 200 bodies were retrieved.
 Survivors of the mudflow in Petobo stated that as soon as the earthquake struck, 2-meter-high mud came out from the ground.
 Survivors also recalled that the ground immediately turned into liquid-like substance.
 Hundreds of houses sank into the soil and hundreds of people were drowned by the mudflow.
 Out of the 13,000 inhabitants in Petobo, 6,000 are thought to have been buried by the mud.
 Indonesian National Board for Disaster Management announced that 2,050 houses were destroyed by the mudflow in Petobo and an area of 180 hectares were shifted by the liquefaction.

 Balaroa almost disappeared as the ground collapsed, with most of the village's 1,747 houses sinking into the mud.
 Of the 2,000 inhabitants, 600 are known to have died, while more than a thousand are still missing.
 The liquefaction reportedly shifted an area of 47.8 hectares.
 Several places were shifted to the north while several others were shifted to the west and southwest.

 Major soil liquefaction was reported in Sigi Regency, which was located south of Palu.
 Numerous eyewitnesses stated that the total amount of liquid released by the soil was so immense that buildings and structures were swept away.
 There were also reports that a whole village was gone.
 The liquefaction shifted an area of 202 hectares.

 The major liquefaction shifted hundreds of structures in Palu and Sigi.
 In Sigi, the Jono Oge village was shifted 3 km from its initial position.
 The village was replaced by corn fields, which was also shifted from the mountain up in the north of the village.
 The liquefaction also reportedly managed to shift the overhead electrical tower in the area to several hundred meters from its initial position.
 In Palu, hundreds of houses "crashed into each other" when the liquefaction occurred, with some shifted to the north and some shifted to the southwest.
 Roads also became twisted due to the liquefaction.
-Similar report also came from Balaroa where houses reportedly spun and crashed into each other.
+Similar reports also came from Balaroa where houses reportedly spun and crashed into each other.
 The liquefaction in Jono Oge and Palu was recorded on camera.

 On 11 October, the Indonesian Government decided to stop the search and rescue operation in Petobo, Balaroa and Jono Oge.
-The Governor of Central Sulawesi Longki Djanggola agreed to build memorial park in Petobo, Balaroa and Jono Oge to commemorate thousands of victims who were killed in the disaster.
+The Governor of Central Sulawesi Longki Djanggola agreed to build memorial parks in Petobo, Balaroa and Jono Oge to commemorate thousands of victims who were killed in the disaster.